mamuz/PhpDependencyAnalysis/README.md

 PHP-Projects to provide [`dependency graphs`](http://en.wikipedia.org/wiki/Dependency_graph) for abstract datatypes (Classes, Interfaces and Traits) based on [`namespaces`](http://php.net/manual/en/language.namespaces.php).
 Dependencies can be aggregated to build graphs for several levels, like Package-Level or Layer-Level.
+Each dependency can be verified to your defined architecture.

 Read the [Introduction-Chapter](https://github.com/mamuz/PhpDependencyAnalysis/wiki/1.-Introduction) for further informations.